CnCNet/cncnet-map-api/README.md

 ## Native Guide

-You can use docker compose if you'd like, but here are the native OS instructions.
+You should use docker compose, but here are the native OS instructions in case you don't want to.

+> [!warning]
+> The native OS instructions will not be maintained going forward.
+If you notice an issue with them, please PR the fix.

 ### Linux and Mac